-When it comes to the swelling, a volume pedal is one of the important pedal on you pedalboard.
-It not only act as a master control for your guitar volume but also allow you to create lush and sweeping sound effects.
+When it comes to swelling, a volume pedal is one of the important pedals on your pedalboard.
+It not only acts as a master control for your guitar volume but also allows you to create lush and sweeping sound effects.

 Boss FV-500H is the best Volume Pedal for Swells available in the market right now!
 Let me walk you through it:

-This pedal is a Mono, High-Impedance Pedal comes with a Heavy-Duty Aluminum Die-Cast, solid Body, which makes this pedal so much durable as compare to the other options available online.
+This pedal is a Mono, High-Impedance Pedal that comes with a Heavy-Duty Aluminum Die-Cast, solid Body, which makes this pedal so much durable as compared to the other options available online.